 The Flow Velocity Enhancement System can provide critical debris management for fossil- or nuclear-fired power generation plants as demonstrated in a field test at Dairyland Electric Cooperative in Genoa, Wisconsin, in cooperation with the Electric Power Research Institute (EPRI).* The FVES deflected aquatic mats and other surface debris away from cold-water intake screens into the main river channel, thus eliminating the plant’s “ownership” of riverine debris while reducing fish (primarily blue gill) impingement to meet 316(b) guidelines.

 Our nature-like bypass rivers provide nature’s best solution for migrating fish populations, giving both juveniles and adults the safest passage and the best chance at survival.
 Over time, fish populations will return to the natal river where they were born using their “natural” bypass river.
 Not only are our natural river bypasses the optimum solution for migrating fish populations, but they allow power plants to focus on power generation and meet federal requirements of a biological nature.
 We hold a patent on this unique migratory fish bypass channel (US 6,652,189 B2), which is constructed of silica fume-enhanced shotcrete.
 It is applied pneumatically, without forms, allowing for the formation of rapids, water falls, shelves, and undercut embankments, giving the appearance of a natural contour.
 Resident gravels, cleaned and stockpiled during the “bedrock” process, would return to the channel and be flushed/sorted with release of water from the reservoir.
 The FVES guides migrants to the “river” until such time as a natural entrainment occurs.
 Lateral sub-irrigation and planting of local trees and vegetation will over time emerge as a natural river environment.
+Even irrigation diversion canals can benefit by a natural bypass, providing an important benefit to irrigators and recreationists.

 Nature-like bypasses around obstacles